apache/mxnet/docs/tutorials/sparse/train.md

 ## Variables

 Variables are placeholder for arrays.
-We can use them to hold sparse arrays, too.
+We can use them to hold sparse arrays too.

 ### Variable Storage Types